Become a friend

 For further information on the Friends, please contact us at firstname.lastname@example.org

-January 2018 date tbc, The Mahabharata Title tbc, Dr Brian Black, Department of Politics, Philosophy and Religion, Lancaster University
+Mon 22 Jan 2018, The Mahabharata as a lens for learning about Hinduism, Dr Brian Black, Department of Politics, Philosophy and Religion, Lancaster University (details below)

 Wed 7 February 2018, The Chaldaean art: Mesopotamian astrology and its legacy in the Graeco-Roman world, Dr Kathryn Stevens, Department of Classics and Ancient History, Durham University